14 Popular Districts of Phuket: How to Choose

 • Real Thai life away from beach tourism

-• Best local restaurants
+• The best local restaurants

 Cons: no beach (need to travel 20-30 minutes to the nearest one), business atmosphere.